rust-lang/rust/text/0000-io-os-reform.md

 with nonblocking APIs.
 This is the case for most existing languages, which offer multiple interoperating IO models.

-The *long term* intent is certainly to support async IO in some form, which is needed for some kinds of high-performance servers among other things.
-But doing so will require new research and experimentation.
+The *long term* intent is certainly to support async IO in some form, but doing so will require new research and experimentation.

 ### Design principles
 [Design principles]: #design-principles